cchitsiang/awesome-stars/README.md

 - [FavioVazquez/ds-cheatsheets](https://github.com/FavioVazquez/ds-cheatsheets) - List of Data Science Cheatsheets to rule the world
 - [vasilakisfil/Introspected-REST](https://github.com/vasilakisfil/Introspected-REST) - An alternative to REST and GraphQL
 - [FAQGURU/FAQGURU](https://github.com/FAQGURU/FAQGURU) - :school_satchel: :rocket: :tada: A list of interview questions.
 This repository is everything you need to prepare for your technical interview.
-- [react-native-community/discussions-and-proposals](https://github.com/react-native-community/discussions-and-proposals) - Discussions and proposal related to the main React Native project
+- [react-native-community/discussions-and-proposals](https://github.com/react-native-community/discussions-and-proposals) - Discussions and proposals related to the main React Native project
 - [MicrosoftEdge/MSEdge](https://github.com/MicrosoftEdge/MSEdge) - Microsoft Edge
 - [streamich/awesome-styleguides](https://github.com/streamich/awesome-styleguides) - A curated list of UI styleguides — 😎💄
 - [Bogdanp/awesome-advent-of-code](https://github.com/Bogdanp/awesome-advent-of-code) - A collection of awesome resources related to the yearly Advent of Code challenge.